RuPaul's Drag Race UK: Contestants

-RuPaul's Drag Race: UK vs the World
+RuPaul's Drag Race: UK vs. the World

-On 21 December 2021, World of Wonder announced that a spin-off series RuPaul's Drag Race: UK vs the World would premiere on 1 February 2022, with the BBC announcing that the series would coincide with the relaunch of BBC Three as a television channel.
-The series will feature queens from the first three series of the show, along with international queens who have competed in the Drag Race franchise around the world.
-The winner of the first series of RuPaul's Drag Race: UK vs the World was Northern Ireland's Blu Hydrangea, with Mo Heart of the United States as the runner-up.
+On 21 December 2021, World of Wonder announced that a spin-off series, RuPaul's Drag Race: UK vs. the World, would premiere on 1 February 2022, with the BBC announcing that the series would coincide with the relaunch of BBC Three as a television channel.
+The series features queens from the UK version of the show, along with international queens who have competed in the Drag Race franchise around the world.
+The cast of the first series consisted of Baga Chipz, Blu Hydrangea and Cheryl Hole (all from the first series of RuPaul's Drag Race UK), Mo Heart (from the tenth season of RuPaul's Drag Race and the fourth season of All Stars) and Jujubee (from the second season of RuPaul's Drag Race and the first and fifth seasons of All Stars), Jimbo and Lemon (both from the first season of Canada's Drag Race), Janey Jacké (from the first season of Drag Race Holland), and Pangina Heals (the co-host of Drag Race Thailand).
+During the finale on 8 March 2022, Blu Hydrangea was crowned "Queen of the Mothertucking World", winning the opportunity to record a remix of the song "Champion" with RuPaul, with Mo Heart placing runner-up.